SELF-Technology/self-chain-public/docs/Technical Docs/Security/AI_Capacity_Implementation.md

 # AI-Capacity Class Implementation

+> 🚧 **Development Notice**: The AI capacity implementation is currently under active development.
+Code examples and features described here represent our architectural approach and are subject to change.

 ## Overview
 This document outlines the implementation of AI-capacity classes throughout the SELF Chain system, replacing the legacy Mini* classes with more AI-focused counterparts.